top of page

 Cinnamon

-Beware of imposters.
+Beware of impostors.
 True cinnamon (cinnamon verum) is a small evergreen tree native to the island.
 Although other species are also sold as cinnamon, cinnamon verum is the Sun God amidst a court of pretenders.
 Our (true) cinnamon comes from a neighbour’s plantation and is also grown in our Spice Garden.

 Cloves